ntlrz/EncounterOS/README.md

 ```

 Click Launch Overlay to start the player view.
 This program can be read
-with a window capture in OBS.
+with a window capture in OBS, provided you are using Windows 10/11 (1903 and up)
+in your capture properties.

 ### Themes
-Stored in themes/<theme-name>/

-Each theme contains:
-theme.json (grid layout, variables)
-*.qss (stylesheet)

-Switch themes from the Themes UI (or dropdown).
+Themes live in themes/<theme-name>/theme.json and control:
+- Grid/layout regions (e.g., right column, dialog box)
+- Colors (card background, borders, text, HP colors, dialog box)
+- Font family/sizes
+Switch themes in GM UI → Themes (this updates config.json and the overlay re-reads it).

 ##License & Credits
 Icons: Modified from game-icons.net.